 Bike maintenance and safety

-Ensure your bike is well maintained and we also recommend, particularly in the Autumn/Winter time, fitting mudguards and lights.
-So, check brake pads and tyres for signs of wear and that they have the right tyre pressure before setting off.
+Ensure your bike is well maintained and road worthy and during the Autumn/Winter periods, we require riders to fit mudguards and lights.
+Please check brake pads and tyres regularly for signs of wear and that they have the recommended tyre pressure before setting off.
 If you are unsure about the safety of your bike, don’t be afraid to ask a ride leader for some informal advice but this is no substitute for having it properly serviced by a qualified mechanic at your local bike shop (club membership gets you some worthwhile discounts in many of the local shops).